nicholasohjj/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Students matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

-<div markdown="span" class="alert alert-info">:information_source: **Note for Future Enhancement:** *Partial-word matching (e.g., searching for "Sre" to match "Sree Haridos") is currently not supported but may be added in a future update. </div>

 **Examples**:
 * `find_student John` returns `john` and `John Doe`